YomikoR/VapourSynth-ICCConvert/README.md

 ## Manual Compilation

-Please refer to the Meson build script.
+Please refer to the Meson build script or the MSVC project.

 ---